Understanding bone loss when placing implants

 In this day and age, there is no reason why a patient with bone loss cannot receive dental implant treatment, given the various placement techniques available, as well as proven grafting materials.
 These latest technologies, in the hands of a fully-qualified dental healthcare professional, offer patients long-term successful outcomes, in terms of both function and form.

-Learn more about this topic from Tomas Linkevičius at the annual BioHorizons symposium.
+Tomas Linkevičius spoke at the annual BioHorizons symposium in September 2017.